 What difficult thing(s) does your character learn about her/himself?
 And what moral should we, the audience, derive from the outcome?

-“Moral,” you say?
-Yep, the Oompa Loompas’s witty ditties are ultimately cautionary tales.
+Witty and fun as they are, the Oompa Loompas’s ditties are ultimately cautionary tales.

 Indeed, the songs convey one of the key themes in Dahl’s novel: behavior is rewarded appropriately.
 Being greedy and selfish leads to unfortunate consequences.
 And great things await those who are patient, kind and generous, like Charlie.